agenda/agenda/README.md

 While not necessary, attaching a text file with this debug information would be extremely useful in debugging certain issues and is encouraged.

+# Known Issues

+#### "Multiple order-by items are not supported.
+Please specify a single order-by item."

+When running Agenda on Azure cosmosDB, you might run into this issue caused by Agenda's sort query used for finding and locking the next job.
+To fix this, you can pass [custom sort option](https://github.com/agenda/agenda#sortquery): `sort: { nextRunAt: 1 }`

 # Acknowledgements
 - Agenda was originally created by [@rschmukler](https://github.com/rschmukler).